Copine (restaurant)

 Copine is a restaurant in Seattle's Ballard neighborhood, in the U.S. state of Washington.

 Description

 Copine is an American/New American restaurant in Seattle's Ballard neighborhood.
 The restaurant opened in July 2016.
 The restaurant's founders, Shaun McCrain and Jill Kinney, searched for a location to open the restaurant for more than a year.
 Before founding Copine, McCrain worked for Per Se.
 McCrain and Kinney worked at Seattle restaurant Book Bindery before departing; Book Bindery closed after their departure.

 Reception

 Condé Nast Traveler recommends, "Pick another spot for that calamitous catch-up with the old high school crew, and save Copine for a quiet date, a strategy session with your business partner, or a big night out with mom and dad."
-In 2022, Aimee Rizzo included Copine in The Infatuation's overviews of Seattle's best takeout eateries and Ballad's best restaurants.
+In 2022, Aimee Rizzo included Copine in The Infatuation's overviews of Seattle's best takeout eateries and Ballard's best restaurants.
 In 2023, the restaurant was a semifinalist in the James Beard Foundation Award's Outstanding Restaurant category.